Instagram ad targeting is the key to achieving success with your campaigns.

 The Customer File audience is a great way to target your newsletter subscribers, leads, or app users.

-To create a Facebook Custom Audience from a customer file, follow these steps:
+To create a Facebook Custom Audience for targeting on Instagram, follow these steps:

 - Create a Facebook Custom Audience